JeanBarriere/omg-node-boilerplate/README.md

 Run any action with `omg exec action -a dataName="!"`

-It will wait for 1500ms and then print `hello world !`
+In our case, it will wait for 1500ms and then print `hello world !`

 [Full documentation](https://microservice.guide)